fluffy/warp-draft/draft-lcurley-moq-transport.md

 It is OPTIONAL to prioritize retransmissions.

-## Cancellation
-A QUIC stream MAY be canceled at any point with an error code.
-The producer does this via a `RESET_STREAM` frame while the consumer requests cancellation with a `STOP_SENDING` frame.

-When using `order`, lower priority streams will be starved during congestion, perhaps indefinitely.
-These streams will consume resources and flow control until they are canceled.
-When nearing resource limits, an endpoint SHOULD cancel the lowest priority stream with error code 0.

-The sender MAY cancel streams in response to congestion.
-This can be useful when the sender does not support stream prioritization.

 ## Relays
 MoQTransport encodes the delivery information for a stream via OBJECT headers ({{message-object}}).